mac-comp128/exam_test/Solutions.md

 }
 ```

-Answer: O(n^2)
+Answer: O(1)

-Explanation:  Assume that n = 10.
-The outer loop runs n times.
-The inner loop runs n/2 times.
-The line of code that sums can be done in constant time.
-Since the loops are nested the runtime multiplies together to run n^2/2 times, but we drop the 1/2 multiplier to simplify.
+Explanation:  Each loop runs a constant number of times, either 10 or 5, which does not depend on the size of any input.
+We simplify the O(50) to O(1).